Adsterra

 Iconography

-Vishnu is depicted as:
+Vishnu is depicted with:

-Resting on Sheshnag on the cosmic ocean
+Resting on Sheshnag in the cosmic ocean

 Tirupati